 Here is a photo showing the ligament.
 It is the collateral sesamoidean ligament.

-Don’t confuse the VAN (1) with the extensors branches of the suspensory ligament (2).
 The ligament will be much harder and towards the front of the leg.

 I have asked many professionals to show me how they take digital pulses and have found that everyone has a favorite region on the leg.